What kind of report should I file?

 UCF Victim Services can assist you in deciding what type of reporting is best for you.
 However, there are many reasons that individuals choose to report their experiences:

 — The majority of incidents of sexual and interpersonal violence go unreported.
-Reporting can help to ensure the safety of the victim-survivor and the entire campus community.
+Reporting can help to ensure the safety of the complainant and the entire campus community.

 — Reporting an incident to UCF allows the Title IX Coordinator to coordinate resources, support, and remedial measures, such as no contact orders, course and assignment schedule adjustments, late drops or medical withdrawals, financial aid appeals, and referrals to campus and community resources.

-— Those reporting sexual assault, harassment, intimate partner violence, and stalking will not be subject to disciplinary action for being under the influence of alcohol or other drugs at the time of the incident.
+— Those reporting sex discrimination, including sexual harassment, sexual assault, harassment, relationship violence, and stalking, will not be subject to disciplinary action for being under the influence of alcohol or other drugs at the time of the incident.

 — Regardless of the outcome of the report and any subsequent investigation, retaliating against someone for reporting or cooperating with a report is strictly prohibited.

-— For some victim-survivors, the act of reporting is a way to regain control of their life.
+— For some complainants, the act of reporting is a way to regain control of their life.

 Remember, you can decide to report at any time.
 The sooner you report, the better UCF can respond to your needs and potentially investigate your report.